 Now, Kundalini Yoga focuses very much on that upward current, moving energy up the chakras to the seventh-highest chakra so that we can connect with universal divine intelligence.

 But we don’t want to overemphasize just one or the other.
-A strong, liberating upward, current without manifestation might express itself as someone who’s great with ideas but is unable to bring anything into fruition.
+A strong, liberating upward, current without manifestation might express itself as someone who’s great with ideas but is unable to bring anything to fruition.

 The inverse, someone who has a strong current of manifestation without liberation might be someone who accomplishes a ton, but you can tell that they’re sort of on autopilot.
-They’re disconnected with their true purpose.
+They’re disconnected from their true purpose.

 This movement of energy, when totally unchecked and unexpected, can often lead to a traumatic experience known as Kundalini syndrome.
 It’s a frightening experience that can leave you debilitated for months if you don’t resolve the difficult Kundalini awakening experience.

 Here’s what’s usually confusing: kundalini and shakti are two words that are often used interchangeably to represent a liberating current and describe the upwards movement of energy up through the chakras.
 Shakti, according to ancient Hindu texts, represents a divine force of energy that basically drives the entire universe.